getdish/dish/docs/nate.md

   - the biggest effect will be we'll look back and think the old internet was much more boring - wheres the fun?

 ---

-- admin panel fixes + fiverr cleanups
-- voting on dish tags / voting in general
-- slow scrolling because of mapbox?
-- list item
-  - show restaurant cuisine tags in overview
-  - if michelin quote is availble, show that with michelin logo
-- fix hmr for useStore in react native
-- fix login/register flows
-- get reviewing fully working with votes/sentiment on tags
-- fix up points breakdown and dish/tag breakdown
-- location <=> url

 after alpha: